lcarlier/EasyMock/docs/architecture.md

 operator, it gets the ownership of that pointer.
 Afterwards, whenever the function gives this pointer to a ReturnValue object, it looses the ownership of the pointer.
 This means:
 1. The ReturnValue object is the owner of the pointer.
-I.e it must clean the pointer in its destructor.
+I.e. it must clean the pointer in its destructor.
 2. The calling function is not responsible to free that pointer anymore.
 3. The calling function is not allowed to access or modify the value pointed by this pointer.

-The best practice is to nullify the pointer just after loosing the ownership to avoid tricky behaviour.
+The best practice is to nullify the pointer just after losing the ownership to avoid tricky behaviour.

 ### <a name="iotcamc"></a> Implementation of the copy and move constructor/operator